input-output-hk/cicero/docs/tutorial.md

 The first visit should also change the url to: [http://localhost:8080/action/current?active](http://localhost:8080/action/current?active)

 ## Click on "Create New Action"
-After clicking the "Create New Action" Button the url should change to:
+After clicking the "Create New Action" button the url should change to:
 [http://localhost:8080/action/new](http://localhost:8080/action/new)

 And the UI should correspond to:
 ![Cicero WebUI New Action](./cicero_webui_new_action.png "Cicero WebUI New Action")

+## Enter the path to the Actions, which should be created
+The path to the Actions can be a remote path like [github.com/input-output-hk/cicero](github.com/input-output-hk/cicero) or a local path like [/home/developer/IOHK/cicero](/home/developer/IOHK/cicero)

+**This doesn't need to be a path to Cicero itself:**

+Cicero Actions can also be part of a repository, which isn't Cicero.
+See [How to include external actions](./how-to-include-external-actions.md) for more information.